 These engaging mazes allow students to follow the path of lowercase and uppercase letters from start to finish.
 It is available for every letter of the alphabet to differentiate what letters your students need extra assistance with.

-Using multi-sensory materials is a great hands-on approach to get your children engaging with the formation of letters.
+Using multi-sensory materials is a great hands-on approach to get your students engaging with the formation of letters and correcting letter reversals.
 For more great sensory tray activities for letter formation practice, check out our blog – Fun Letter Formation Activities for Kids.

-This activity is probably one of the cheapest and easiest activities featured in this blog – but it’s perhaps the messiest!
+This activity is probably one of the cheapest and easiest activities, but it’s perhaps the messiest!
 All you need is a can of shaving cream and a desk or tray to spray it on!

 Some students may struggle to differentiate the letters when they are side by side.
 Mix up letters that they are getting correct with letters they need extra assistance with!